You can enroll in the Advanced Protection Program to get Google’s strongest account security.

 How Advanced Protection works

-- You need your security keys only when you sign in for the first time on a computer, browser, or device.
+Tip: You need your security key when you sign in for the first time on a computer, browser, or device.
 If you stay signed in, you may not be asked to use your security key the next time you log in.

 Get answers to common questions